Sweet and Spicy Roasted Cauliflower Curry (Vegan)

 It’s also worth noting that the flavours come out much more intensely on the second day, so if you have the chance to cook this meal the day you need it, then go for it!

 If not, you’ll just be in line for some really tasty leftovers.

 - 1 medium cauliflower (cut in bite sized florets)

 - 2 tbsp olive oil

-- 1 cup tomato puree (or 1 cup purée = 3 ripe tomatoes, diced, or one can of diced tomatoes)
+- 1 cup tomato passata (or 1 cup purée = 3 ripe tomatoes, diced, or one can of diced tomatoes) (also known as puree)

-- ½ tsp dried coriander seeds (parsley is a great alternative too. ½ tsp dried coriander seeds = ¼ cup fresh parsley or 1 tsp dried)
+- ½ tsp coriander seeds (parsley is a great alternative too. ½ tsp dried coriander seeds (or 1/4 tsp coriander powder)= ¼ cup fresh parsley or 1 tsp dried)

 - ½ tsp red pepper flakes